Roger Bresnahan: New York Giants (1902–1908)

 With the Orioles reportedly in significant debt, part-owner John Mahon purchased shares of the team from star players Joe Kelley and John McGraw, who had resigned from the team and signed with the New York Giants of the NL, becoming the majority shareholder.
 On July 17, 1902, he sold his interest in the Orioles to Andrew Freedman, principal owner of the Giants, and John T. Brush, principal owner of the Cincinnati Reds, also of the NL.
 That day, Freedman and Brush released Bresnahan, Kelley, Joe McGinnity, Jack Cronin, Cy Seymour, and Dan McGann from their contracts.
 Brush then signed Kelley and Seymour to the Reds, while Freedman signed McGinnity, Bresnahan, Cronin, Gilbert, and McGann, joining McGraw, his new player-manager, on the Giants.

 With Frank Bowerman and Jack Warner established as the Giants' catchers, McGraw played Bresnahan as the center fielder for the Giants.
 In 1903, Bresnahan batted .350, trailing Honus Wagner's .355 average atop the NL.
 Bresnahan batted .284 in the 1904 season, playing 96 games in the outfield, ten games at first base, four games at shortstop, and one game apiece at second base and third base, as the Giants were champions of the NL.

 Bresnahan shifted to catcher full-time in 1905, as Bowerman became less effective and Warner left the Giants.
 Christy Mathewson preferred pitching to Bresnahan.
 Bresnahan caught all five games in the 1905 World Series, including three shutouts by Mathewson, and one shutout thrown by Joe McGinnity.
 Bresnahan led the Giants with a .313 batting average in the World Series.

 On Opening Day in 1907, Bresnahan began to experiment with protective gear.
-Though Negro league catcher Chappie Johnson wore protective gear and Nig Clarke wore similar gear in MLB in 1905, most catchers did not wear any protective equipment at that time.
+Though Negro league catcher Chappie Johnson wore protective gear and Nig Clarke wore similar gear in 1905, most catchers did not wear any protective equipment at that time.
 Bresnahan practiced in shin guards that are worn in cricket during spring training, and debuted them on April 11, 1907.
 Fans, used to seeing catchers play without protective equipment, threw snowballs on the field, and without police at the game, umpire Bill Klem called off the game, with the Giants forfeiting to the Philadelphia Phillies.
 The press also criticized the use of shin guards.
 However, other catchers began to adopt Bresnahan's idea.
 Though Pittsburgh Pirates manager Fred Clarke protested Bresnahan's gear to the league, the protest was denied and the equipment was approved.
 Bresnahan caught a career-high 138 games in 1908, batting .283 and leading the NL in walks.

 Bresnahan also developed the first batting helmet.
 He was hit in the head with a pitch by Andy Coakley of the Cincinnati Reds on June 18, 1907.
 Bresnahan was unconscious, and a Catholic priest read him his last rites.
 Bresnahan was hospitalized for ten days, during which time he developed schematics for a plastic batting helmet, though this piece of equipment did not become commonplace until the 1940s.
 Bresnahan was also the first catcher to wear a padded facemask while catching.